KevinJump/uSync-Legacy/docs/handler-config.md

 ## Handlers

-Handlers are the thing that do all the hardwork in uSync.
+Handlers are the things that do all the hard work in uSync.
 A Handler manages the import, export and saving of items to and from Umbraco.

-by default there are handlers for all the things in umbraco:
+By default, there are handlers for all the things in Umbraco:

 ```xml
 <Handlers Group="default" EnableMissing="true">